The Basics: Overview

 To get all the health benefits of physical activity, do a combination of aerobic and muscle-strengthening activities.

-- Aerobic activities make you breathe harder and cause your heart to beat faster.
+- Aerobic activities make you breathe harder and get your heart beating faster.
 Walking fast is an example of aerobic activity.

 - Muscle-strengthening activities make your muscles stronger.
 Examples include lifting weights, using resistance bands, and doing push-ups.